 Employment

 The Reynolds Museum, located in Wetaskiwin, inspires all to explore our mechanical heritage through authentic interactions.
-The museum acquires, preserves, researches, communicates, and exhibits in the fields of transportation, aviation, agriculture, and industry.
+The Museum acquires, preserves, researches, communicates and exhibits in the fields of transportation, aviation, agriculture and industry.

 We are looking to fill full-time summer Visitor Services positions.
 Preference given to full-time, post-secondary students returning to school in the fall.

-Responsibilities:
+Position Responsibilities:

 • Learn and present scripted programs, tours and demonstrations to students, special interest groups and the public.